Point Nepean Campground project

 Environment and cultural heritage management

-Cultural heritage, Heritage Victoria and flora and fauna assessments will be undertaken for each stage of this project, to ensure that Aboriginal cultural heritage, non-Aboriginal cultural heritage and plants and wildlife will be managed appropriately.
+Cultural heritage, Heritage Victoria and flora and fauna assessments have been undertaken for each stage of this project, to ensure that Aboriginal cultural heritage, non-Aboriginal cultural heritage and plants and wildlife are managed appropriately.

 Who are we working with?

-To deliver Stage 1 and Stage 2 of the new campground at Point Nepean, we are working with:
+To deliver Stage 1 and Stage 2 of the new campground at Point Nepean, we have worked with:

 • Department of Energy, Environment and Climate Action (DEECA)